lilatomic/learn-terraform/episodes/becoming-terraform.Rmd

 ::::::::::::::::::::::::::::::::::::: objectives

-- Use the `import` subcommand to associate an existing resource with Terraform
+- Associate an existing resource with Terraform
 - Develop a workflow for incorporating changes into Terraform

 ::::::::::::::::::::::::::::::::::::::::::::::::